-The Neuroblastoma Program at Texas Children’s Hospital has grown to become one of the top referral centers in the country for treating this condition.
+The Neuroblastoma Program at Texas Children’s Hospital has grown to become one of the top referral centers in the country for treating this cancer.
 Our multidisciplinary team includes dedicated physicians, nurses and research coordinators who focus solely on neuroblastoma.
-We work closely with our surgical oncology group (all of whom are neuroblastoma researchers), the Solid Tumor Programs, Pathology, the Center for Cell and Gene Therapy (bone marrow transplant and Immunotherapy research group) and a wealth of social support services provided by Texas Children’s Hospital.
+We work closely with our surgical oncology group (all of whom are established investigators of neuroblastoma), the Solid Tumor Programs, Pathology, the Center for Cell and Gene Therapy (Bone Marrow Transplant and Immunotherapy research group), the Developmental Therapeutics team, and a wealth of social support services provided by Texas Children’s Hospital.

 Treatment and Evaluation